Updated 11/2022

 Introduces the application of fundamental business principles to local, national, and international forums.
 This course examines the relationship of economic systems, governance, regulations, and law upon business operations.
 It surveys the concepts of career development, business ownership, finance and accounting, economics, marketing, management, operations, human resources, regulations, and business ethics.

-1769 Business Communication
+1769 Business Communications

 Credits: 5